hillc255/YelpCamp/readme.md

 ## Motivation

-Application was final code-along project in Udemy course taught by Colt Steele "The Web Developer Bootcamp."
+Application is a code-along project in a Udemy course called "The Web Developer Bootcamp" taught by Colt Steele.
 <https://www.udemy.com/the-web-developer-bootcamp/>

 ## Installation

-* Project was deployed to Heroku and MLab (MongoDB).
+* Project is deployed to Heroku and MLab (MongoDB).
 * Images are stored on Cloudinary.

 ## Technologies used